Originally published 10/2012; Updated 9/2015

-I had no idea and suggested she could use her PointsPlus calculator to figure it out from the nutritional labels on the two ingredients and/or do a Google search.
+I first learned of these skinny sweet treats in one of my Weight Watchers meetings when a member asked how many PointsPlus values there were in the muffins made from cake mix and canned pumpkin.
+I hadn’t heard of them and had no idea so suggested she could use her PointsPlus calculator to figure it out from the nutritional labels on the two ingredients and/or do a Google search.

 I also stumbled upon a recipe for turning the two ingredients into cookies in Camilla Saulsbury’s fun cookbook The Ultimate Cake Mix Cookie Book: More Than 375 Delectable Cookie Recipes That Begin with a Box of Cake Mix.

-So I decided to stir the two ingredients together and make a few muffins, mini muffins and cookies from it…
+Which to make, muffins or cookies?
+I decided to stir the two ingredients together and make a few muffins, mini muffins and cookies from it.

 - 15 ounces canned pumpkin puree (not pumpkin pie mix)